StormSurge95/Bitburner-Scripts/README.md

 https://store.steampowered.com/app/1812820/Bitburner/

 # Liability
 There is absolutely NO guarantee that these scripts will do what they are meant to do.
-My only guarantee is that that they work for ME the way I intend for them to (outside of the few that may or may not need some slight improvements). lol
+My only guarantee is that they work for ME the way I intend for them to (outside of the few that may or may not need some slight improvements). lol

 # License
-I have no idea how to do licenses for code; but basically I give anyone and every permission to use these scripts as they see fit with only one exception:
+I have no idea how to do licenses for code; but basically I give anyone and everyone permission to use these scripts as they see fit with only one exception:
 I prohibit the commercial use of these scripts.

 Do you want to copy these scripts and use them in your client for bitburner?
 Have at it.